Singular rationally connected surfaces with non-zero pluri-forms: Notation and outline of paper

-Let $S$ be a projective rationally connected surface with canonical singularities, then we can run a minimal model program for $S$ (for more details on MMP, see \cite[\S 1.4 and \S 3.7]{KM98}).
-We obtain a sequence of extremal contractions

-Since $K_S$ is not pseudo-effective, neither is $K_{S_n}$.
-Thus $S_n$ is a Mori fiber space. we have a Mori fibration $p : S_n \to B$.
-Therefore we have two possibilities: either $\mathrm{dim}B=0$ or $\mathrm{dim}B=1$.
-If dim$B=0$, then $S_n$ is a Fano variety with Picard number $1$.
-Here, a Fano variety $S$ is a normal projective variety such that $-K_S$ is an ample $\mathbb{Q}$-Cartier divisor.
-In \S 2, we will prove that $S$ do not have any non-zero pluri-form in this case.
-Hence we will concern the case where dim$B=1$.
-In \S 3, we will study some properties for Mori fiber surfaces over a curve.
-In the end, we will prove Theorem \ref{iso-pluri-forms}, \ref{constr-thm} and \ref{quo-thm} successively in the last three sections.
+Let $X$ be a projective rationally connected surface with canonical singularities which carries non-zero pluri-forms.
+Then we can run a minimal model program for $X$ (for more details on MMP, see \cite[\S 1.4 and \S 3.7]{KM98}).
+We obtain a sequence of divisorial contractions Since $K_X$ is not pseudo-effective, neither is $K_{X_n}$.
+Thus $X_n$ is a Mori fibre space. we have a Mori fibration $p : X_n \to B$.
+Therefore we have two possibilities: either $\mathrm{dim}\, B=0$ or $\mathrm{dim}\,B=1$.
+If $\mathrm{dim}\,B=0$, then $X_n$ is a Fano variety with Picard number $1$.
+Here, a Fano variety is a normal projective variety whose anti-canonical divisor is an ample $\mathbb{Q}$-Cartier divisor.
+In \S 2, we will prove that $X$ can not have any non-zero pluri-form in this case.
+Hence we only need to deal with the case that $\mathrm{dim}\,B=1$.
+In \S 3, we will study some properties for Mori fibre surfaces over a curve.
+In the last three sections, we will prove Theorem \ref{iso-pluri-forms}, \ref{constr-thm} and \ref{quo-thm} in this order.